SaKaRuMa/Leaflet.Canvas-Flowmap-Layer/README.md

 **Demos**: Check out the [live demo here](https://jwasilgeo.github.io/Leaflet.Canvas-Flowmap-Layer/docs/main). (more coming soon)

 **Pro tip**: This is a LeafletJS port of [sarahbellum/Canvas-Flowmap-Layer](https://www.github.com/sarahbellum/Canvas-Flowmap-Layer), which supports the ArcGIS API for JavaScript.
 Go there to learn more!
-You can also check out @sarahbellum's [blog post announcement](https://cerebellumaps.wordpress.com/2017/04/20/flow-mapping-with-leaflet/).
+You can read [this blog post announcement](https://cerebellumaps.wordpress.com/2017/04/20/flow-mapping-with-leaflet/).

 <!-- **Demos**: View the [comparison](https://jwasilgeo.github.io/Leaflet.Canvas-Flowmap-Layer/docs/comparison/) demo and the [main](https://jwasilgeo.github.io/Leaflet.Canvas-Flowmap-Layer/docs/main) demo. -->